 - Court forms can be obtained at the Family Court or are available to download

-- Help and advice on filling in the forms is available from the CAB (Citizens Advice Bureau) or online through Advice Now (see page 2 for details of both) or from your solicitor.
+- Help and advice on filling in the forms is available from the CA (Citizens Advice) or online through Advice Now (see page 2 for details of both) or from your solicitor.

 - For advice about finding and using a family law solicitor see: www.resolution.org.uk and the Law Society

 - For help with taking a case to court without a solicitor, Support Through Court

 - For guidance on representing yourself at court